Towards AI-assisted Neutrino Flavor Theory Design: Methods

-\section{Model-Building with RL}
+\subsection{Model-Building with RL}

-This section discusses how neutrino flavor model-building has been cast as an \ac{RL} task, and describes the software optimization, the basics of \ac{RL}, and the specifics of how the \ac{RL} agent searches the space and constructs models.
+This subsection discusses how neutrino flavor model-building has been cast as an \ac{RL} task, and describes the software optimization, the basics of \ac{RL}, and the specifics of how the \ac{RL} agent searches the space and constructs models.
 Additionally, an ML-based visualization and diagnostic tool is detailed.

-\subsection{Software Optimization}
+\subsubsection{Software Optimization}

-In the model-building recipe outlined in \Cref{Sec:NeutrinoModelBuilding}, several steps can be computationally intensive.
+In the model-building recipe outlined in subsection \myref{Subsec:NeutrinoModelBuilding} in the \myref{Sec:Methods} section, several steps can be computationally intensive.
 Specifically, the calculation of the superpotential, the mass matrices and the parameter fit are bottlenecks that prevent rapid evaluation of a specific model.
 To enable an efficient search, an optimized software pipeline is developed to allow automated end-to-end evaluation of a model.

-The computation of the superpotential from the particle assignments requires knowledge of the Clebsch-Gordon coefficients of the chosen flavor symmetry group.
+The computation of the superpotential from the particle assignments requires knowledge of the Clebsch-Gordan coefficients of the chosen flavor symmetry group.
 Existing scientific software such as \texttt{Discrete}~\cite{Holthausen:2011vd} is often used for these calculations.
-This package extracts the matrix representations of the given group elements through the library GAP~\cite{GAP4}, and computes the Clebsch-Gordon coefficients for the product between irreducible representations~\cite{Broek}.
+This package extracts the matrix representations of the given group elements through the library GAP~\cite{GAP4}, and computes the Clebsch-Gordan coefficients for the product between irreducible representations~\cite{Broek}.
 However, the \texttt{Discrete} package is written in Mathematica, which can be slow and cumbersome to integrate into a Python-based \ac{RL} loop.
 To allow seamless compatibility and computational efficiency within the \ac{RL} environment, \texttt{PyDiscrete}, a Python-based translation of some of the key features of \texttt{Discrete}, was developed.
 This implementation offers significant speed improvements depending on the task.
-For example, the Clebsch-Gordon coefficients were computed for all of the different products of three triplets in $T_{19}$ (see \Cref{app:T19}) and the average computation time was calculated to be $590$ times faster than \texttt{Discrete}.
+For example, the Clebsch-Gordan coefficients were computed for all of the different products of three triplets in $T_{19}$ (see Supplementary Tab.
+2) and the average computation time was calculated to be $590$ times faster than \texttt{Discrete}.